Zuken-E3-GmbH/E3SeriesPythonExamples/EnvironmentSetup/README.md

 **Executing**

 If not using Jupyter your active python environment is shown on the bottom right of the editor.
+To change it simply click it and select the interpreter you wish at the top or use "> Python: Select Interpreter" to get to the same selection window.

 The Execution of a file can be started by clicking the play button on the top right.